vatesfr/terraform-provider-xenorchestra/docs/resources/vm.md

 - `vga` (String) The video adapter the VM should use.
 Possible values include std and cirrus.
 - `videoram` (Number) The videoram option the VM should use.
 Possible values include 1, 2, 4, 8, 16
 - `wait_for_ip` (Boolean) Whether terraform should wait until IP addresses are present on the VM's network interfaces before considering it created.
 This only works if guest-tools are installed in the VM.
 Defaults to false.
+- `xenstore` (Map of String) The key value pairs to be populated in xenstore.

 ### Read-Only